Table of Contents

 Percussion is a method of tapping body parts with fingers, hands, or small instruments as part of a physical examination.
 It is done to determine:

 - The size, consistency, and borders of body organs

-- The presence or absence of fluid in body areas
+- The presence or absence of fluid or gas in body areas

 Percussion of a body part produces a sound, like playing a drum.
 The sound is a sign of the type of tissue within the body part or organ.